1992 Troy State vs. DeVry men's basketball game: Background

-During the 1991–92 college basketball season, Troy State was playing its next to last year as an NCAA Division II school before transitioning to Division I. They were led by head coach Don Maestri, whose unconventional offense-oriented system led to incredibly high-scoring games; that season, Troy State led all of Division II with a 121.0 points per game scoring average (while also giving up 107.8 per game).
-They attempted an NCAA-record 1,303 three-pointers in 1991–92 and scored on 444 of them.
-Maestri's philosophy was to unapologetically attempt steals on an opponent's every possession, and if they missed the steal, they allowed the opponent to score as long as they scored quickly.
+During the 1991–92 college basketball season, Troy State was playing its penultimate year as an NCAA Division II school before switching to Division I. They were led by head coach Don Maestri, whose unconventional offense-oriented system led to incredibly high-scoring games.
+The previous season, Troy State had set the NCAA record for points in a game with 187—also against DeVry University of Atlanta.

+During the 1991–92 season, Troy State led Division II by scoring an average of 121 points per game, while giving up 107.8 points per game.
+They attempted an NCAA-record 1,303 three-pointers and scored 444 of them.
+Maestri directed his team to attempt to steal the ball every time the opponents touched it, and if they missed the steal, opponents would be allowed to score as long as they did so quickly.
+His team would relentlessly pursue opponents on the defensive end; on offense, no shot was considered a bad shot, and the quicker the attempt, the better.
 He substituted players regularly and knew that his track-meet style of pressure would eventually wear out the other team.
-Once tired, his Troy State squads would continue to relentlessly pursue opponents on the defensive end; on offense, no shot was considered a bad shot, and the quicker the attempt, the better.
-The high-octane offense used by Troy State was modeled after Paul Westhead's Loyola Marymount teams of the era; Maestri even had Westhead mail him Loyola Marymount game tapes to study the plays and methods used by the successful Division I school.
+The high-octane offense was modeled after Paul Westhead's Loyola Marymount teams of the era; Maestri even had Westhead mail him Loyola Marymount game tapes to study the plays and methods used by the successful Division I school.

-Heading into the match-up against DeVry University of Atlanta, the Trojans sported a 12–3 record while the DeVry Hoyas had a 3–15 record.
-DeVry was classified as a National Association of Intercollegiate Athletics (NAIA) Division II school; it struggled to get wins against comparably talented opponents, let alone high-octane, successful NCAA Division II schools.
-The previous season, Troy State had set the NCAA record for points in a game with 187—also against DeVry of Atlanta.
-Stacking the odds further against DeVry was that they had only seven players, thus any chance of resting and catching their breath during substitutions was minimal at best.
+Heading into the 1992 match-up against DeVry University of Atlanta, the Trojans sported a 12–3 record while the DeVry Hoyas had a 3–15 record.
+DeVry was classified as a National Association of Intercollegiate Athletics (NAIA) Division II school, and it struggled to defeat comparably talented opponents, let alone successful NCAA Division II schools.
+The DeVry team had only seven players, and would have little chance to rest and catch their breath during substitutions.